kuhnmarek/sk-pyclient/README.md

 - Imagery tiles are downloaded but not stitched together
 - No support for paginated responses
 - Output the actual number of cars from the Analysis task
 - JWT Token is now regenerated with each login.
-Instead, the session should be reused.
+Instead, the session should be reused.uld be reused.